equinor/TimeSeriesAnalysis/readme.md

 ## Why?
 Because the final product of many enterprise time-series applications is *required* to be implemented in .NET, why not try to make development as streamlined as possible?
 Time-series analysis it typically done in languages like *Python*,*R* or *Matlab*, because high-level **toolboxes** support time-series analysis in these languages.
-Tasks like loading data from a file, fitting a model to data or plotting time-series can be accomplished in a single line of code in .NET with the tools in this class library.
+Tasks like loading data from a file, fitting a model to data or plotting time-series can be accomplished in a single line of code in .NET with the tools in this class library, just as you would do with one of those scripted languages.

 That may even mean that early research/prototyping/data analysis can *start* in .NET, which removes the step re-writing prototype code into .NET.

 ## But honestly, you know you can just do time-series analysis with standard statistical langauges *xyz*, right?